EPCCed/2023-09-06-rse-singularity/_episodes/singularity-gettingstarted.md

 Singularity> whoami
 [<your username>]
 Singularity> ls
-lolcow.sif
+hello-world.sif alpine.sif
 Singularity>
 ~~~
 {: .output}

-As shown above, we have opened a shell in a new container started from the `lolcow.sif` image.
+As shown above, we have opened a shell in a new container started from the `alpine.sif` image.
 Note that the shell prompt has changed to show we are now within the Singularity container.

 Use the `exit` command to exit from the container shell.